 Phase 3 Further expansion of COVID-safe work activities, office work is conducted mostly in-person.
-Lobby is open to the public with restrictions Social Distancing Required COVID-PPE Cleaning Screening/Time Keeping Communication Protocols of Phase 2 AND Visitors (non-WCRC staff) Plastic barriers installed at customer service desk and permits clerk desk Markings placed on the lobby floor to mark appropriate social distance US Mail delivered to the lobby; packages delivered to the shop Members of the public will be required to wear a mask or face covering as they enter a WCRC facility.
-Visitors will only be provided access to the lobby and board room.
+Lobby is open to the public with restrictions Social Distancing Required COVID-PPE ed mostly in-person.
+Lobby is op Cleaning Screening/Time Keeping Communication Protocols of Phase 2 AND Visitors (non-WCRC staff) Masks or face covering, per latest protocol Continued 3rd party cleaning at common touchpoints Kiosk time keeping and materials will be entered by the employees' supervisor or foreman.
+Field employees will receive their work assignment each morning via text, phone call or email Plastic barriers installed at customer service desk and permits clerk desk Markings placed on the lobby floor to mark appropriate social distance Gloves will be provided for specific tasks only.
+Example: sorting mail Employees are expected to sanitize their workspace and tools Self-certification of health by employees and visitors before entering WCRC facility Supervisors will check-in at least weekly with remote office workers 3.
+US Mail delivered to the lobby; packages delivered to the shop4.
+Members of the public will be required to wear a mask or face covering as they enter a WCRC facility. before and after shift Hand sanitizer stations will be placed in the lobby Internal processes that can be conducted electronically, should be conducted electronically.
+Examples: Senior management will provide at least weekly updates via email and Employee Facebook Page to all employees Visitors will only be provided access to the lobby and board room.
 Food deliveries for employees are allowed under this phase.
-Food must be delivered to the Masks or face covering, per latest protocol Gloves will be provided for specific tasks only.
-Example: sorting mail Continued 3rd party cleaning at common touchpoints Employees are expected to sanitize their workspace and tools before and after shift Hand sanitizer stations will be placed in the lobby Kiosk time keeping and materials will be entered by the employees' supervisor or foreman.
-Self-certification of health by employees and visitors before entering WCRC facility Internal processes that can be conducted electronically, should be conducted electronically.
-Examples: invoices, blue slips, job bids, etc. Field employees will receive their work assignment each morning via text, phone call or email Supervisors will check-in at least weekly with remote office workers Senior management will provide at least weekly updates via email and Employee Facebook Page to all employees
+Food must be delivered to the invoices, blue slips, job bids, etc.